Higher genus relative and orbifold Gromov-Witten invariants: Introduction

-Now, we consider the corresponding orbifold Gromov-Witten invariants for root stacks $X_{D,r}$.
+Another way to impose tangency conditions is to consider orbifold Gromov-Witten invariants of the $r$-th root stack $X_{D,r}$ of $X$ for a positive integer $r$ \cite{Cadman}.
 By \cite{GS}, root construction is essentially the only way to construct stack structures in codimension one.
 The construction of root stacks can be found in \cite[Appendix B]{AGV} and \cite{Cadman}.

+\begin{example} For a positive integer $r$, the $r$-th root stack of $\mathbb P^1$ over the point $0\in \mathbb P^1$ is denoted by $\mathbb P^1[r]$.
+The root stack $\mathbb P^1[r]$ is the weighted projective line with a single stack point of order $r$ at $0$.
+We will be dealing with this stack when we study stationary Gromov-Witten theory of curves in Section \ref{section-stationary}. \end{example}

 The evaluation maps for orbifold Gromov-Witten invariants land on the inertia stack of the target orbifold.
-The inertia stack of the root stack $X_{D,r}$ can be decomposed into disjoint union of $r$ components
+The coarse moduli space $\underline{I}X_{D,r}$ of the inertia stack of the root stack $X_{D,r}$ can be decomposed into disjoint union of $r$ components